 About Michael Gianaris

 New York State Senator Michael Gianaris (D) was elected to the State Senate in 2010 after having served for 10 years in the State Assembly.
-The first Greek-American to be elected to office from New York City, Senator Gianaris serves as the Deputy Minority Leader and represents the Queens neighborhoods of Long Island City, Sunnyside, Woodside, Woodhaven, Ridgewood, and Astoria where he was born and still resides.
+The first Greek-American to be elected to office from New York City, Senator Gianaris serves as the Chair of the Democratic Conference and represents the Queens neighborhoods of Long Island City, Sunnyside, Woodside, Woodhaven, Ridgewood, and Astoria where he was born and still resides.

 As the son of parents who came to the U.S. from Greece, Senator Gianaris is a leader in efforts to protect immigrants including authorizing legislation to add immigration status to the list of protected classes in New York.
 Representing among the most diverse communities on the planet, he fought against Trump’s illegal travel ban and spoke out against the surge of hate crimes during and after the 2016 election.